websemantics/PyroCMS-StreamsCRUD/README.md

 # PyroCMS Streams CRUD Sample Module

-This module makes it easy to take advantage of PyroCMS Streams Core.
-Streams can be described in a config file along with the fields and assignments.
+This module makes it easy to take advantage of PyroCMS Streams Core by providing a simple CRUD controller.
+Streams can be described in a config file along with the fields and assignments, and the module will generate them when the module is installed.
 This module also support Streams data, allowing to list the data values of each stream including for relationship type fields.

-This module was written to make it easily modified, including the Module name (folder name etc).
+This module was written to make it easily modified and customize, including the module name (folder name etc).

 ## Installation

-To install this module unzip the folde and place it into  addons/default/modules, and name it StreamsCRUD
+To install this module unzip the folder and place it into  `addons/default/modules`, then name it StreamsCRUD

 ## How to use

-Here are the steps you need to create a new stream, edit addons/default/modules/StreamsCRUD/config/streams.php.
-The $config ['fields'] array contains all the fields used in your module.
+Here are the steps you need to create a new stream(s); start by editing `addons/default/modules/StreamsCRUD/config/streams.php`.
+The '$config ['fields']'' array contains all the fields used in your module.
 Notice that, 'category_select' is a relationship type, the value of 'choose_stream' should be the stream_slug of the target stream (i.e. categories)

 $config ['fields']	= array(